 CME calls for priority vaccination of manufacturing workers in Ontario

-April 7, 2021 by Canadian Manufacturers & Exporters
+By Canadian Manufacturers & Exporters

 Canadian Manufacturers & Exporters (CME) has released a statement saying it expresses deep concern over the recent spikes of COVID-19 cases across Canada, particularly in Ontario.